 Tony lives in Vero Beach, FL and now earns a living in Real Estate investment and cattle ranching alongside his father.

-He recently teamed up with bandleader and trumpet player James Jordan to form an 18-piece orchestra which will be performing in Vero Beach and beyond.
-This project marks a return to the jazz standards that Tony began his career with.
-They are looking to recreate the wonderful sound of Count Basie’s band.
-Tony is also working as the lead-singer and rhythm guitarist of local rock-cover band 40 Wattz.
+In 2016, he teamed up with bandleader and trumpet player James Jordan to form an 18-piece orchestra which has been performing in Vero Beach and beyond.
+This project marked a return to the jazz standards that Tony began his career with.
+Jordan Thomas Odyssey has expanded to include many other popular genres, such as Classic Rock, Pop, Latin, Disco, and Motown.
+Tony’s versatility makes him a natural at each one.
+Tony is also working as the lead singer and rhythm guitarist of local rock-cover band 40 Wattz.